miszerihun/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters c and C from input
+Write a shell script that creates a file named exactly